 Third set: Mentally set yourself up as if the match is beginning again.
 Be very tough early in the set and try creating distance early.
 You must treat the early games of the third set as if it was the most important of the match as it will set the tone for the outcome of the third set.

-Third set tie breaker: Play two separate breakers – first to 5 and then the second first to 5 points.
+Third set tiebreaker: Play two separate breakers – first to 5 and then the second first to 5 points.
 Focus on winning 3 points in a row here.
 Close it out don’t let players keep coming back at you, keep disciplined when you are ahead.

 When ahead – play disciplined, don’t let the player come back at you!

-When behind – play aggressive.
+When behind – play aggressively.

 When even – play your game, your regular stuff is good enough.

 Play many sets against players that you are stronger than, so you can learn to experience the pressures and practice going through all these stages.
-As you become familiar with them you can use them as reference points in navigating through a tough match.
+As you become familiar with them, you can use them as reference points in navigating through a tough match.